Featurized Occupation Measures for Structured Global Search in Numerical Optimal Control: Featurized Occupation Measures

 The second is the \emph{local rollout residual}.
-For each $v\in C^1([t_0,T]\times X)$, define
+For each $v\in\mathcal V$, define

-This is the weak Liouville defect of the local rollout on the $k$th segment.
+This is the weak Liouville defect of the local rollout on the $k$-th segment.
 For an exact segmentwise rollout, one has $e_{\theta,k}(v)=0$ for every $v$.
-For a numerical ODE integrator, this term measures the local weak error of the induced segmentwise realization.
+For a numerical ODE integrator, this term measures the weak integration error on the $k$-th segment.

-These two objects are sufficient to recover the global weak residual.
-Indeed, defining
+These two objects recover the global weak residual.
+Defining